General Requirements For Graduation

 To drop a course, a student completes a Change of Course form, obtains the permission of his or her faculty advisor and returns the completed form to the Office of the Registrar by the end of the drop-add period.
 Courses dropped do not appear on a student's transcript.

-After the drop-add period a student may only withdraw from a course.
+After the drop-add period a student may only withdraw from a course or, by the end of the third week, elect S/U grading.
+(See section on the S/U option for this.)
 To withdraw from a course, the student completes a course withdrawal form.
 A “W” (withdrawal) is recorded as of the date the student submitted the completed withdrawal request to the Office of the Registrar.
 A “W” does not count in grade indices.
 The withdrawal option should be used very sparingly, since multiple withdrawn courses slow a student's progress toward graduation and can result in violation of the satisfactory academic progress standard, and placement of the student on academic probation.

 After the eighth week of classes, withdrawals are permitted only in extenuating circumstances such as illness.
-All such withdrawal requests and grades must have the approval of the Academic Standing Committee.
 Requests based on loss of interest or desire to improve one’s gradepoint average are not approved.
-Students claiming extenuating circumstances should submit a written explanation along with the withdrawal request to the Associate Dean of the College.
-Claims of extenuating circumstances result in a W only with the approval of the Academic Standing Committee.
-In the event that a student requests permission to withdraw after the deadline and bases the request on health reasons, the Committee will require written verification of illness from a health professional.
+Students claiming extenuating circumstances make a withdrawal request to the Associate Dean of the College, who may approve such a request on behalf of the Academic Standing Committee.
+In the event that a student requests permission to withdraw after the deadline and bases the request on health reasons, the Associate Dean (as proxy for the Committee) will require written verification of illness from a health professional.
 This should be submitted in a timely way and should show that the professional writing the letter worked with the student during the time the student was ill.

 Students are expected to attend classes regularly and to participate fully in class activities.
 Students who are absent from class, regardless of the reasons for their absence, are responsible for all work assigned in the course.
 In all cases of excused absence, appropriate deadlines for the completion of work missed must be arranged by the student with the instructor.
 Students who fail to attend the first day of class and who have not been excused may be dropped from that class.

 In case of illness, it is a student’s responsibility to see that written verification of the illness is obtained from the physician or hospital and is provided to one of the Deans of Students, who notifies the student’s instructors.
 If a student was not seen by a physician or at a hospital, but is known by the Dean of Students to have been ill, the student may request verification of illness from the Office of Student Development.
-In case of a verified illness, the student is normally excused from the class; in all other cases the decision is the prerogative of the instructor.
+In case of a verified illness, the student is normally excused from the class; but the decision for any excused absence is the prerogative of the instructor.